dbcli/mssql-cli/doc/usage_guide.md

 - Multi-line edit mode
 - Configuration file support

-If you encounter any issues, see the[troubleshooting](#troubleshooting_guide.md)section for known issues and workarounds.
+If you encounter any issues, see the [troubleshooting](#troubleshooting_guide.md) section for known issues and workarounds.

 ## Options